IJustWantToBeCool

 I Just Want To Be Cool, written by the group as IJustWantToBeCool (sometimes abbreviated to IJWTBC), is a Swedish comedy trio consisting of brothers Victor Beer (born February 5, 1992) and Emil Ejdemo Beer (born October 28, 1994), along with their cousin Joel Adolphson (born March 26, 1992).
-Since 2011, the trio has gained popularity by publishing comedic videos (sketches) on YouTube and has consistently been listed as one of the most influential social media personalities in Sweden, reaching a peak in 2022.
+Since 2011, the trio has gained popularity by publishing comedic videos (sketches) on YouTube and has consistently been listed as the most influential social media personalities in Sweden, reaching a peak in 2022.

 Background

 I Just Want To Be Cool was formed by brothers Victor Beer (born February 5, 1992) and Emil Beer (born October 28, 1994) along with their cousin Joel Adolphson (born March 26, 1992).
 The members grew up in Lindholmen in Vallentuna and were making their own films as a hobby even as children.
 However, it was not until the end of 2011 that they started uploading their clips to YouTube.
 An article in Sydsvenskan from July 2013 stated that all three were studying at that time: Victor Beer at KTH Royal Institute of Technology, Emil Beer at a media high school, and Joel Adolphson digital film effects at Campus i12 in Eksjö.
 In a video clip published on September 15, 2014, the trio provided some updates, including explaining that Joel Adolphson had moved back to Stockholm and that all three had completed their studies.